dudu-im-a-gnu/ecdsa-node/readme.md

 Restarting the Express server app will reset all addresses, balances and nonces to their initital state.

-For the sake of demonstartion, only three EVM addresses have balances when the Express server is started.
+For the sake of demonstration, only three EVM addresses have balances when the Express server is started.
 These are:

 1. 0x7136dbf5c587f3a529a91d05c36d7957f41dd57b
 2. 0xfcad0b19bb29d4674531d6f115237e16afce377c